scalefactory/aws-assume-role/README.md

 export AWS_DEFAULT_REGION=eu-west-1
 ```

 Then run the `aws-assume-role` command.
-This will also store these credentials
-in the Keystore and you won't have to provide initial credentials for that
-parent again.

 ### in credentials file